manasesortez/UX-findit/README.md

-# UX-findit
+# UX-findit 💚

-this is the design of the application findit, created in kotlin for nhulox97 and manasesortez!!
+this is the design of the application findit, created in kotlin.

+Creators:
+- nhulox97
+- manasesortez

+Collaborators